Haenes/bugtracker-old/INSTALL.md

 # Installation Instructions
-Note that there are two instructions here: for SQLite and MySQL.
+>Note that there are two instructions here: for SQLite and MySQL.

-In the end, you should have such a structure (without db.sqlite3 if you're using MySQL:
+In the end, you should have such a structure (without db.sqlite3 if you're using MySQL):

 ![Screenshot of project structure](https://github.com/Haenes/BugTracker/assets/138951721/97c019b5-4e20-4adb-b370-9c434b2fbbb9)

-SQLite:
+<h3>SQLite:</h3>

 1) Clone project: `git clone https://github.com/Haenes/BugTracker.git`
 2) Create venv: `python3 -m venv venv`
 3) Activate venv: `source venv/bin/activate`